 INFORMATION PROVIDED ON THIS WEBSITE IS A RESEARCH TOOL AND NOT THE COUNSEL OF AN ATTORNEY.
 THIS WEBSITE IS NOT A SUBSTITUTE FOR THE ADVICE OF AN ATTORNEY.
 It is provided without warranty of any kind and, as with any research tool, should be double checked against current statutes, case law, attorney general opinions and advice of legal counsel e.g., your county attorney.
 Each public officer is responsible for determining duties of the office or position held.
 Any question regarding your duties should be directed to competent legal counsel for a written opinion.

-Since 1974, counties have been banding together through TAC to self-insure against a broad range of liabilities and risks, provide affordable health benefits to county officials and employees and pay for the unemployment benefits required by law.
+Since 1974, counties have pooled their resources through TAC to provide coverage against a broad range of liabilities and risks, provide affordable health benefits to county officials and employees and pay for the unemployment benefits required by law.
 Owned and managed by counties, these programs have saved Texas taxpayers millions of dollars and grown into a stable, sustainable resource of protection, specifically tailored for the unique needs of counties.
-TAC’s self-insurance pools offer all of the protection necessary for counties, county officials and county employees.
+TAC’s self-funded pools offer all of the protection necessary for counties, county officials and county employees.

 - Sound county leadership.
-Each self-insurance fund is governed by a separate board of directors made up of county officials.
+Each pool is governed by a separate board of directors made up of county officials.
 Our county leaders conservatively navigate policy development, program enhancements and negotiations with vendors.

 - Many program options.
 Pools work to provide all counties with a variety of viable options for coverages to fit their needs and budgets.

 - Long-term stability of rates.
-Having your own insurance company to see you through the good times and bad is an advantage that few employers can realize.
 One of the clear benefits to pooling is the ability to stabilize rates from year to year due to volume purchasing.

 - Proven track record of financial stability.
-The Texas Association of Counties has a decades-long, proven track record of effectively administering self-insurance pools on behalf of counties.
-Every year, all self-insurance pools undergo outside audits to ensure financial accountability.
+TAC has a decades-long, proven track record of effectively administering self-funded pools on behalf of counties.
+Every year, all pools undergo outside audits to ensure financial accountability.

 - Consultation, risk control and wellness services.
 TAC’s professional consultants offer knowledge and insights to help county decision-makers understand how various types of coverage protect the county against risk, how to keep unemployment costs down and how to fashion an affordable employee benefits plan.
 TAC offers Risk Management Pool members training and support from specialists in safety and risk management, human resources and law enforcement.
 Health & Employee Benefits Pool members enjoy the benefits of the Healthy County wellness program.
 For both pools, these programs help members control losses and keep costs down.